titusowuor30/Hostel_booking_MIS_system/README.txt

 ================================
-readme
+README
 ================================

-- after cloning the system boiler plate from git,install the system requirements using the following command,
+- after cloning the system boiler plate from github,install the system requirements using the following command,

 - pip install -r requirements.txt